Kylyssa Shay has successfully kept aquatic creatures for decades. Her fish-care advice has been published in "Aquarium Fish Magazine."

 How Do You Move a Big, Empty Fish Tank Without Big, Strong Helpers?

-About two years ago I moved house from a third story apartment in one complex to a second story apartment in a nearby one.
+About six years ago, I moved house from a third-story apartment in one complex to a second-story apartment in a nearby one.
 The move was so short I can literally see my old apartment’s balcony from the new one.
-It would have been a piece of cake except that I own a really nice 95 gallon wave-front glass aquarium that weighs just over two hundred and twenty-five pounds empty.
+It would have been a piece of cake except that I own a really nice 95-gallon wave-front glass aquarium that weighs just over two hundred and twenty-five pounds empty.

 Anyone who has experience with carrying glass fish tanks will likely understand that the weight really isn’t the major issue; it’s that there’s no good place to hold the darned thing by.
+A large aquarium is inherently difficult to lift and carry, much less transport.
 If you grab it from a top edge, you can break it.
 If you hold it from the bottom corners as you must, it cuts into your hands something fierce.
 Add into that the fact that I didn’t have any really big guys to help me move it this time around and you’ll see why it was such a big production.

 Read on to learn how the great aquarium move of 2013 was accomplished!

-How Did You Get Your Aquarium Up to the Third Floor in the First Place?
+How Did You Get Your Aquarium Up Three Flights of Stairs to the Third Floor in the First Place?

 Making a Custom Webbing Sling to Carry the Aquarium